pirsch-analytics/docs/content/dashboard/settings.md

 ## Changing the Subdomain

 You can change the subdomain for public access by entering a new one and pressing *Save*.
-Note that the subdomain needs to be free and some subdomains are reserved.
+Note that the subdomain needs to be available and some subdomains are reserved.

 ## Resetting the Identifcation Code